-- 2 cups organic dried fruit of choice (raisins, cranberries, etc)
+- 1 cups organic dried fruit raisins, cranberries, etc

-- 1 cup melted coconut oil or butter
+- 1/2 cup coconut oil melted, or butter

-- Combine everything well.
-I use my large stock pot as a “bowl” to fit this large of a batch to combine and use a large wooden spoon.
+- Combine everything in a very large bowl (I use my large stock pot as a “bowl” to fit this large of a batch).

 - Spread the granola mixture over 3 large baking sheets/jelly roll pans.

-- Bake at 325.
-Start with about 30 minutes and then pull the sheets out, break up the mixture with a spatula and stir them up.
+- Bake for 30 minutes and then pull the sheets out, break up the mixture with a spatula and stir them up.
 Rotate your pans and place them back in the oven.

 - Bake at 325 for another hour or so, but pull them out to stir and rotate pans every 15-20 minutes.
 The granola should dry out and not feel “wet” when it’s done.
-Baking times may vary – with the 3 baking sheets going in my small oven it does take this long – yours may be more efficient so just keep an eye on them – they can burn quick if you aren’t watching!
+Baking times may vary - keep an eye on them – they can burn quickly if you aren’t watching!